Elon Musk's Twitter lays off employees across the company

 Musk also said "a number of major advertisers have stopped spending on Twitter" in the days since the acquisition was completed.

-It's unclear exactly how many Twitter employees have been or will be laid off.
-Twitter had about 7,500 workers prior to Musk's takeover.
-In recent days, there have been reports that Twitter could cut 25% to 50% of its staff as Musk rethinks how the platform operates and attempts to improve the company's bottom line after taking out significant debt financing to fund his $44 billion acquisition.
+Twitter had about 7,500 workers prior to Musk's takeover, meaning roughly 3,700 employees were laid off.
+The cuts come as Musk attempts to improve the company's bottom line after taking out significant debt financing to fund his $44 billion acquisition.

 The email sent Thursday evening notified employees that they would receive a notice by 12 p.m.
 ET Friday that informs them of their employment status.